top of page

 What Do Physiotherapists Treat?

 Physiotherapy is one of the most common ways to help manage low back pain.
-It can be used as a stand-alone therapy, or it can combine different treatments such as heat therapy, massage therapy, or traction therapy.
+It can be used as a stand-alone therapy, or it can combine different treatments like as heat therapy, massage therapy, or traction therapy.
 Physiotherapists are actually always looking at new tools to help treat low back pain so there may be other treatments like cupping, or dry needling, that are used as well.

 The human spine is a complicated system of spinal vertebrae, discs, joints, ligaments, and muscles.
 Physiotherapists are highly skilled and licensed professionals who have extensive knowledge of the body and can work with people on personalized rehabilitation programs to resolve low back pain.